dheerajkumar-solanki/VibeAppointment/docs/PRODUCT.md

 ```
 Sign In ──► Browse Doctors ──► View Profile ──► Pick a Slot ──► Confirm Booking
                                                                         │
+                                               Patient Dashboard ◄──────┘
+                                              ┌──────┼──────────┐
+                                       Cancel Appt   │   View Declined
+                                                     │   Notifications
-                                                    After the visit ◄───┘
+                                              After the visit
                                                      │
                                                Leave a Review
 ```

 1. **Sign in** via email OTP or Google OAuth at `/login`.
 2. **Browse doctors** at `/doctors` — filter by specialty or search by name.
 3. **View a doctor's profile** at `/doctors/<id>` — see bio, qualifications, ratings, and patient reviews.
 4. **Book an appointment** at `/appointments/new/<doctorId>` — select a date, pick an available 30-minute slot, and confirm.
-5. **Manage appointments** from the patient dashboard at `/dashboard` — view upcoming and past appointments, cancel if needed.
+5. **Manage appointments** from the patient dashboard at `/dashboard`:
+   - View upcoming and past appointments.
+   - **Cancel** a scheduled or confirmed appointment (with confirmation prompt).
+The cancelled slot is immediately freed for other patients.
+   - See **declined appointment notifications** when a doctor declines a request, with options to rebook or dismiss.
 6. **Leave a review** at `/reviews/<doctorId>/new` after a completed appointment — rate the doctor on effectiveness, behavior, and overall experience.

 ### Doctor Journey

 ```
-Register ──► Wait for Approval ──► Set Up Profile ──► Add Availability ──► View Schedule
+Register ──► Wait for Approval ──► Set Up Profile ──► Add Availability ──► Manage Schedule
+                                                                                  │
+                                                                     ┌────────────┼────────────┐
+                                                                  Confirm      Decline      Complete
+                                                                  Appts        Appts        / No-Show
 ```

 1. **Register** at `/register` — submit name, degree, specialty, clinic details, and a short bio.